EventSaucePHP/ObjectHydrator/README.md

 ### Dumping an optimized hydrator

 You can dump a fully optimized hydrator for a known set of classes.
 This dumper will dump the code required for  constructing the entire object tree, it automatically resolves the nested classes it can hydrate.

+The dumped code is **3-10x faster** than the reflection based implementation.

 ```php
 use EventSauce\ObjectHydrator\ObjectHydrator;